fnordoglargh/BoardGameLeague/ABOUT.md

 * Maximum player number of new games will be set to the correct value.
 * Deactivated some more entry controls after program started to prevent potential problems.
 * ELO calculation will not consider solo games anymore.
+* Fixed defect which prevented winners from being deleted.